A Full-Service Law Firm

 Tough Defense Against DUI Or BUI Charges

 While DUI is often considered a relatively minor criminal charge, it can have major consequences, especially as the laws have been tightened and penalties increased in recent years.
-Attorney James C. Campbell of the Law Office of James C. Campbell, P.A., has been practicing criminal defense law in Shalimar for more than 30 years.
+Attorney James C. Campbell of the Campbell & Madden, PLLC, has been practicing criminal defense law in Shalimar for more than 30 years.
 Attorney John A. Madden Jr. has handled thousands of criminal cases while serving as an Assistant State Attorney in the First Judicial Circuit of Florida.

 Contact us to get our experience fighting DUI and closely related BUI charges on your side.
 We serve clients in Okaloosa County and throughout the Panhandle.

 Honest Advice And Skilled Representation

 Driving under the influence (DUI) is sometimes known in Florida as driving with an unlawful blood alcohol level (DUBAL).
 In other states, the term driving while intoxicated (DWI) or another term may be used.
 If the state can prove that you were driving with a blood alcohol concentration (BAC) of .08 or higher, you can be convicted of DUI.
 However, you can also be convicted even if you did not test above that level on the basis of other evidence such as erratic driving, statements made to the police and a performance captured on video.